pocoapocostudio/website/content/blog/poco-a-poco.md

 If you're reading this, you've caught me at a weird time.
 I'm transforming my freelance business, previously named Brian Liston Video Production & Digital Design, into Poco a Poco Studio, a small design shop focused on web development.

 There are a couple reasons for this change.
-I've decided to pursue what I enjoy doing most, web development, and I'm aiming to bring other designers and developers on to some of my web projects.
+I've decided to pursue what I enjoy doing most, web development, and I'm aiming to bring other designers and developers in on some of my web projects.

-I'm really privileged to have had experience in a variety of creative roles, such as print designer, video editor and animator.
+I'm privileged to have had experience in a variety of creative roles, such as print designer, video editor and animator.
 Freelancing gives me the flexibility to pick up whatever kind of projects I want to work on.
 One day I can be shooting photos of a conference for grade school science teachers, another day I can be editing audio for a podcast.
 For an autodidact like myself, this is a great arrangement.
-I feel like my work was always challenging.
+I feel like my work is always challenging.
 Working on so many different projects requires me to learn continuously and expand my creative abilities.

 However, I feel like the time has come to choose one craft.
 I want to master something, not be adequate at a few different things.
 It was a difficult decision, but I've finally chosen web development.
 Since I'm self-taught, I've always felt like a little bit of an imposter around other devs.
 I've also felt a little hesitant to give up video and visual design.
 And, I've worried that focusing on just one sort of creative work will be boring.